bosch-io/iot-things-examples/octopus-bidirectional/README.md

 1. Authorize your API request via Suite authorization token, by clicking on the **Authorize** button on the upper right corner and paste the token into the dedicated input field.
 2. Provide your _service-instance-id_ on the required input-field.
 You can find your _service-instance-id_ under the **Show Credentials** button of your  _Service Subscription page_ in the Bosch IoT Suite.
 3. Edit the request body to send a valid message to the server.
+4. Save the response as it will be needed later on

 Your request body should contain the following information: